-370. What postage do you think we can make with five and six cent stamps?
-Is there a number N such that if $n \geq N$, then we can make n cents worth of postage?
+367. What postage do you think we can make with five and six cent stamps?
+Do you think that there is a number N such that if $n \geq N$, then we can make n cents worth of postage?

 You probably see that we can make n cents worth of postage as long as n is at least 20.
-However you didn't try to make 26 cents in postage by working with 25 cents; rather you saw that you could get 20 cents and then add six cents to that to get 26 cents.
+However, you didn't try to make 26 cents in postage by working with 25 cents; rather you saw that you could get 20 cents and then add six cents to that to get 26 cents.
 Thus if we want to prove by induction that we are right that if $n \geq 20$, then we can make n cents worth of postage, we are going to have to use the strong version of the principle of mathematical induction.

 We know that we can make 20 cents with four five-cent stamps.
 Now we let k be a number greater than 20, and assume that it is possible to make any amount between 20 and k-1 cents in postage with five and six cent stamps.
 Now if k is less than 25, it is 21, 22, 23, or 24.
 We can make 21 with three fives and one six.
 We can make 22 with two fives and two sixes, 23 with one five and three sixes, and 24 with four sixes.
 Otherwise k-5 is between 20 and k-1 (inclusive) and so by our inductive hypothesis, we know that k-5 cents can be made with five and six cent stamps, so with one more five cent stamp, so can k cents.
-Thus by the (strong) principle of mathematical induction, we can make n cents in stamps with five and six cent stamps for each n > 20.
+Thus by the (strong) principle of mathematical induction, we can make k cents in stamps with five and six cent stamps for each $k \ge 20$.

-Some people might say that we really had five base cases, n=20, 21, 22, 23, 23, 24, in the proof above and once we had proved those five consecutive base cases, then we could reduce any other case to one of these base cases by successively subtracting 5.
+Some people might say that we really had five base cases, n = 20, 21, 22,23, and 24, in the proof above and once we had proved those five consecutive base cases, then we could reduce any other case to one of these base cases by successively subtracting 5.
 That is an appropriate way to look at the proof.
-A logician would say that it is also the case that, for example, by proving we could make 22 cents, we also proved that if we can make 20 cents and 21 cents in stamps, then we could also make 22 cents.
+In response, a logician might say that it is also the case that, for example, by proving we could make 22 cents, we also proved that if we can make 20 cents and 21 cents in stamps, then we could also make 22 cents.
 We just didn't bother to use the assumption that we could make 20 cents and 21 cents!
+On the other hand a computer scientist might say that if we want to write a program that figures out how to make n cents in postage, we use one method for the cases n=20 to n=24, and then a general method for all the other cases.
+So to write a program it is important for us to think in terms of having multiple base cases.
+How do you know what your base cases are?
+They are the ones that you solve without using the inductive hypothesis.
 So long as one point of view or the other satisfies you, you are ready to use this kind of argument in proofs.